MowgliGit/website-blog/content/blog/first-post.md

 ---
-title: "My First Blog Post"
+title: "First Post"
-date: "2025-03-15"
+date: 2025-03-15
+image: "/img/first-post-image.jpg"
-description: "This is the first post of my blog!"
+description: "This is my first post in the blog."
+body: |
+  # Welcome to my first post!

+  This is the body of the post.
+You can add any content here using **Markdown** syntax.
 ---

-# Welcome to My Blog

-This is the content of the first blog post.
-You can use **Markdown** to write formatted text!

-- Here's a bullet point
-- Another bullet point

-Thanks for reading!